-Treasury Shares
+Treasury Stock

-Owner's equity instruments which are reacquired are deducted from equity.
-Treasury stock is accounted for at cost and shown as a deduction in the equity section of the separate statements of financial position.
-No gain or loss is recognized in profit or loss on the purchase, sale, issuance or cancellation of the Company's own equity instruments.
+Treasury stock represent owner's equity instruments which are reacquired and deducted from equity.
+Treasury stock are accounted for at cost and shown as a deduction in the equity section of the consolidated statements of financial position.
+No gain or loss is recognized in profit or loss on the purchase, sale, issuance or cancellation of the Parent Company's own equity instruments.